 The muscle peaks during abduction and scaption movements at 30-60 degrees, it compresses the gleno-humeral joint and counter pulls the superior pull of the deltoid on the humerus.
 Emg activity studies show it is activated in punching, rowing, push up and thus highlighting its importance as a dynamic stabiliser.

-The supraspinatus is best activated and exercised with internal rotation (IR) or external rotation (ER) in a abduction scapular plane.
-However IR, decreases available shoulder range of movement with an inability of the humerus to clear the subacromial space, increases winging and protraction of the scapula (due to the increase tension of the posterior-inferior capsule and infraspinatus) and thus subsequently protraction can lead to impingement symptoms.
+The supraspinatus is best activated and exercised with internal rotation (IR) or external rotation (ER) in an abduction scapular plane.
+However IR, decreases available shoulder range of movement with an inability of the humerus to clear the subacromial space, increases winging and protraction of the scapula (due to the increased tension of the posterior-inferior capsule and infraspinatus) and thus subsequently protraction can lead to impingement symptoms.
 In addition abduction with ER appears to cause the least deltoid activity and therefore is suggested that this is the best position to strengthen the supraspinatus

-Infraspinatus and Teres Minor
+Infraspinatus And Teres Minor

-Exercise for Infraspinatus and Teres Minor
+Exercise For Infraspinatus And Teres Minor

 Also the same exercise as to the right but with a towel between the elbow and torso.
 Squeeze the towel against the body to increase teres minor activity.